PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_configuration.rst

     **INSERT PIC HERE**

   Once created, copy the clone URL from the GUI.
   This is found with the green ‘Code’ button and is NOT the browser URL.
+Click the SSH option.

     **INSERT PIC HERE**